-Previously, Felix was an executive coach and speaker for ISL Coaching, a company she founded to help physicians, nurses, and other health professionals cultivate the conversational and coordination skills needed to improve performance and enhance their organizations.
-She also served as senior advisor for the Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services.
-In this role, she established the Community Health Applied Research Network (CHARN), the first patient-centered outcomes research program for underserved communities.
-She also served in other positions with HRSA, including chief medical officer, director of quality and data, chief of the quality data branch, senior advisor on minority health, and medical officer.
-Earlier, she provided clinical care as a hospitalist in Baltimore, Md., and was a staff physician with Columbia Presbyterian Medical Center in New York City.
+Previously, Kay was an executive coach and speaker for ISL Coaching, a company she founded to help physicians, nurses, and other health professionals cultivate the conversational and coordination skills needed to improve performance and enhance their organizations.
+She established, within the Department of Health and Human Services (DHHS), the Community Health Applied Research Network (CHARN), the first patient-centered outcomes research program for underserved communities.
+She also served, within DHHS, as chief medical officer, director of quality and data, chief of the quality data branch, senior advisor on minority health, and medical officer.
+In addition she helped launch the National Health Plan Disparities Collaborative, which RWJF and the Agency for Healthcare Research and Quality (AHRQ) co-funded.

 From 1997 to 1999, Kay was an RWJF Clinical Scholar at Johns Hopkins School of Medicine.
 Kay earned a BS from the University of South Florida and an MD from Weill Cornell Medical College.
 She completed her internship and residency in internal medicine at Columbia Presbyterian Medical Center.
 Originally from the small Caribbean island of Dominica, she now resides outside Philadelphia.
 In her spare time she enjoys hikings, cooking, and Tai Chi yoga.